datahaven-net/zenaida/README.md

         sudo apt-get update
         sudo apt-get install rabbitmq-server
         sudo rabbitmq-plugins enable rabbitmq_management

+We need to have secure way to access RabbitMQ administrator panel, so lets create a separate user account for that purpose:

-        sudo rabbitmqctl add_user zenaida-admin <rabbitmq password>
+        sudo rabbitmqctl add_user zenaida <password 1>
         sudo rabbitmqctl set_user_tags zenaida administrator
         sudo rabbitmqctl set_permissions -p / zenaida ".*" ".*" ".*"

+Another user account we will use for EPP message queue between Zenaida and EPP registry:

+        sudo rabbitmqctl add_user zenaida_epp <password 2>
+        sudo rabbitmqctl set_permissions -p / zenaida_epp ".*" ".*" ".*"

-Now you can navigate your web browser to RabbitMQ dashboard at `http://www.yourdomain.com:15672` and login with `zenaida-admin`:`<rabbitmq password>` credentials you have just created.
+Now you can navigate your web browser to RabbitMQ dashboard at `http://www.yourdomain.com:15672` and login with `zenaida`:`<password 1>` administrative credentials you have just created.

-Now it is time to create live RabbitMQ credentials to access messaging queue.
-Got to `http://www.yourdomain.com:15672/#/users`, click "Add user" dropdown link, set username and password fields and click "Add user" button.
-Then select that user and click "Set permission" button to grant him access to virtual hosts.
+You can verify permissions of existing RabbitMQ users: must be 3 users existing:

+        "guest"
+        "zenaida"
+        "zenaida_epp"

+Lets remove "guest" user :-)

 More details about RabbutMQ installation you can find here: https://www.rabbitmq.com/install-debian.html

 ## Establish connection with EPP registry

 To run real-time connection between Zenaida and EPP registry system a separate process was developed which is called "EPP Gate".
 You will find this Perl script in `bin/epp_gate.pl` file.

 To be able to start EPP Gate process you need to provide it with required credentials for EPP registry and RabbitMQ - example files you can find in `etc/` folder.
 You can place those files in a safe place on your server and fill with correct credentials:

         mkdir /home/zenaida/keys/
         echo "localhost 5672 <rabbitmq_user> <rabbitmq_password>" > /home/zenaida/keys/rabbitmq_gate_credentials.txt